elasticio/elasticio.github.io/content/_components/jira-cloud/index.md

 #### Known Limitations

-* If you expect a big amount of records in result, avoid using `Emit All`
+* If you expect a big amount of records in result, avoid using `Emit All`.
-* `Number of search terms` not applicable to `Users` Object Type
+* `Number of search terms` not applicable to `Users` Object Type.
-* `Users` total results with provided `Query` restricted to 1000, if you need more, leave it blank
+* `Users` total results with provided `Query` restricted to 1000, if you need more, leave it blank.
-* For `Retrieve sample` there will be limit of 10 records
+* For `Retrieve sample` there will be limit of 10 records.

 ### Lookup Object (at most one)